MAHMOUDELSAYED7/Image-Builder/README.md

 - `fit` (BoxFit): How to fit the image within its bounds (default: BoxFit.contain)
 - `placeholder` (Widget?): Widget to show while loading network images
 - `errorWidget` (Widget?): Widget to show when image fails to load
+- `useAdaptiveLoading` (bool): Whether to use platform-adaptive loading indicators (default: true)
+- `loadingColor` (Color?): Color for the adaptive loading indicators

 ## Supported Formats